Pratibha412/Git-Tutorial/README.md

 # Git-Tutorial
-it is for learning purpose
+it is for learning purpose (firsttime)